Timeline

 1956

-Born October 16, in New York City, to Ruth and LaMar Alsop, professional musicians.
-LaMar was concertmaster of the New York City Ballet Orchestra and Ruth was a cellist in the same orchestra
+• Born in NYC on October 16 to professional musicians Ruth and LaMar Alsop.
+LaMar was concertmaster of the New York City Ballet Orchestra and Ruth was a cellist in that same orchestra